Feedback

 The best way to test Advanced branching depends on the subjects you based your rules on.

-When previewing a survey, you can view your Advanced branching rules alongside your survey preview, so you can test your logic flows are set up properly.
+When you Preview a survey, use the Survey overview panel to validate your Advanced branching rules alongside your survey preview.
+Testing is the best way to make sure your logic flows are set up properly.

 • Testing Rules Based on Questions